BACK TO GREEK WINE

 Hatzidakis Winery

-In 1996, Haridimos Hatzidakis bought the remains of an old vineyard that has been empty since the 1956 earthquake.
+In 1996, Haridimos Hatzidakis bought the remains of an old vineyard that had been empty since the 1956 earthquake.
 He replanted the small area.
 Also, he takes a small cave and builds a “kanava,” the traditional name for a winery on Santorini.

 The vineyard produces two types of organic (biological) wine using Aidani and Assyrtiko grapes.
 Due to the almost overnight success of the first vintages, the winery has grown in production and distribution.